Singapore Wedding Venues

 Choose your Wedding Venue

-Think about location
+Think about your ideal location

 Tip: Always recee your potential venue before making a deposit.
 If you are looking at an outdoor venue, ensure that the venue has a flexible backup solution in the event of rainy weather.

 Are you looking for something intimate or grand?
-Most restaurants can accommodate 100 – 150 guests, and ballrooms can accommodate anywhere from 100 to 500 guests.
-Do note that restaurants usually have a minimum spend, and ballrooms have a minimum capacity count.
+Most restaurants can accommodate 100 – 150 guests, and hotel ballrooms can accommodate anywhere from 100 to 500 guests.
+For costing, restaurants usually have a minimum spend to book out the venue, and ballrooms have a minimum capacity count.

-What is your Budget?
+What is your rough budget in mind?

 Your wedding reception will be the bulk of your wedding cost.
-Plan out your budget according to how many guests you have and how much you plan to allocate for each guest.
+You can plan your budget according to how many guests you want to have and how much you plan to allocate for each guest.

-While many think alternative venues (restaurants or parks) are cheaper, it may or may not be the case – depending on the inclusions.
-Alternative venues usually function on a per-head ala-carte basis, whereas ballrooms go by table and have more inclusions in their packages.
-Do a comparison between your shortlisted packages to see which is of better value.
+While we might think alternative venues like restaurants or parks may be cheaper, it may or may not be the case.
+This ultimately depends on the inclusions.
+Alternative venues usually function on a per-head ala-carte basis, whereas ballrooms go by the table and tend to have more inclusions in their packages (complimentary hotel room, decorations, wedding favours, champagne pouring).
+Ballrooms also tend to have staging included.